B. Hick and Sons: Hick, Hargreaves & Co

 Locomotive building continued until 1855, and in all some ninety to a hundred locomotives were produced; but they were a sideline for the company, which concentrated on marine and stationary engines, of which they made a large number.

-B. Hick and Son supplied engines for the paddle frigates Dom Afonso by Thomas Royden & Sons and Amazonas by the leading shipbuilder in Liverpool, Thomas Wilson & Co. also builders of the Royal William; the screw propelled Mediterranean steamers, Nile and Orontes and the SS Don Manuel built by Alexander Denny and Brothers of Dumbarton.
+B. Hick & Son supplied engines for the paddle frigates Dom Afonso by Thomas Royden & Sons and Amazonas by the leading shipbuilder in Liverpool, Thomas Wilson & Co. also builders of the Royal William; the screw propelled Mediterranean steamers, SS Nile and Orontes and the SS Don Manuel built by Alexander Denny and Brothers of Dumbarton.
 The Brazilian Navy's Afonso rescued passengers from the Ocean Monarch in 1848 and took part in the Battle of The Tonelero Pass in 1851; the Amazonas participated in the Battle of Riachuelo in 1865.

 The company made blowing engines for furnaces and smelters, boilers, weighing machines, water wheels and mill machinery.
-It supplied machinery "on a new and perfectly unique" concept together with iron pillars, roofing and fittings for the steam-driven pulp and paper mill at Woolwich Arsenal in 1856.
-The mill made cartridge bags at the rate of about 20,000 per hour, sufficient to supply the entire British army and navy.
+Under the direction of Capt.
+Roger Stewart Beatson, RE, it supplied machinery "on a new and perfectly unique" concept including engine and boilers, together with iron pillars to the design of Gottfried Semper, with roofing and fittings, for the steam-driven pulp and paper mill at Woolwich Arsenal in 1856.
+The mill made cartridge bags at the rate of about 20,000 per hour, sufficient to supply the entire British Army and Navy.
 The intention was to manufacture paper for various departments of Her Majesty's service.

 Steel boilers were first produced in 1863, mostly of the Lancashire type, and more than 200 locomotive boilers were made for torpedo boats into the 1890s.
 The Phoenix Boiler Works were purchased in 1891 to meet an increase in demand.

 Bolton Steam Museum hold a 1906 Hick, Hargreaves and Co.
 Ltd. Lancashire boiler front-plate, previously installed at Halliwell Mills, Bolton.

 The company introduced the highly efficient Corliss valve gear into the United Kingdom from the United States in about 1864 and was closely identified with it thereafter; William Inglis being responsible for promoting the high speed Corliss engine.
 In the same year Swiss engineer Robert Lüthy came to the firm from L. and L.R.
 Bodmer.
 An early horizontal Corliss type built in 1866, arrived in Australia the following year for Bell's Creek gold mine, Araluan, New South Wales; the engine is now housed at Goulburn Historic Waterworks Museum.
-A 50 hp Inglis and Spencer improved Corliss girder bed engine built in 1873 (No.303), used to power Gamble's lace factory, Nottingham and an 1879, 120 hp non-condensing Corliss engine with Inglis and Spencer patent double clip trip gear are held at Forncett Industrial Steam Museum and Gurteen's textile manufactorary, Haverhill, Suffolk.
+A 50 hp Inglis and Spencer improved Corliss girder bed engine built in 1873 (No. 303), used to power Gamble's lace factory, Nottingham and an 1879 (No. 519), 120 hp non-condensing Corliss engine with Inglis and Spencer patent double clip trip gear are held at Forncett Industrial Steam Museum and Gurteen's textile manufactorary and museum, Haverhill, Suffolk.
+In 1888 this engine powered the largest room of its kind in the United Kingdom with over 400 sewing machines and a specially designed cutting out machine for the massed production of garments.
+Gurteen's engine is the only example of the type to remain in its original site.